 Hello and welcome to my little corner of the Internet.
 Thank you for your interest.

-My academic interests include Educational Anthropology, Media Anthropology, Political Anthropology, Race and Ethnic Studies and the Contemporary United States.
-Broadly speaking, I am interested in how Latinx and Asian families, youth and children interact with the schooling experience.
+My academic interests include Educational Anthropology, Critical Pedagogy, Political Anthropology, Race and Ethnic Studies, American Studies and the contemporary United States.
+Broadly speaking, I am interested in how Latinx families, youth and children interact with the schooling experience.
 In particular, I am interested in the dynamics between race/ethnicity and communication and am concerned with topics such as raciolinguistics, racial literacy and critical media literacy.
 Finally, I am dedicated to the principles of public scholarship and enjoy designing research that is multimodal and participatory.

-In addition to my studies, I am also the Secretary of the Association of Educational Anthropology and a member of the Multimodal Project Group at the Media and Social Change Lab.
-Finally, I am an inaugural member of the Teachers College Doctoral Research Collective for the Study of Race and Ethnicity.
+In my professional community, I have served as the Secretary of the Association of Educational Anthropology.
+I am currently a Co-chair of the TC Student-Parent Group and a member of the Multimodal Project Group at the Media and Social Change Lab.

-I currently serve my community as the Managing Education Director of the NYC-based youth empowerment organization, Global Potential.
+I currently serve on the Board of Directors of the NYC-based youth empowerment organization, Global Potential.
 Previously, I co-founded the grassroots food justice nonprofit, DC Fair Food, and served as a Community Organizer and on their Board of Directors in Washington DC for several years.